ranger/ranger/HACKING.md

 * Follow the style guide for python code: http://www.python.org/dev/peps/pep-0008/
 * Test the code with "doctest" where it makes sense
+* when breaking backward compatibility with old configuration files or plugins, please include a temporary workaround code that provides a compatibility layer and mark it with a comment that includes the word "COMPAT".
+For examples, grep the code for the word "COMPAT". :)

 Patches